top of page

 Networking Standards

 Networking standards are rules that allow computer systems to communicate across networks.
-Standards have been created to ensure devices can exchange data and work together.
+Standards have been created to ensure devices can exchange data and work together by interpreting signals in the same way, regardless of the manufacturer.

 4-Layer TCP/IP Model